jasonaaronwilson/lib-system-call/README.md

 "demo.skinny" so there isn't much to gain from a binary size perspective but obviously not depending on any shared libraries is a benefit in some circumstances.

+## A Structure/Union Decoder

+In order to properly interact with the Linux kernel or other C libraries, being able to interact with C structures and unions is essential.

+Instead of directly parsing C structure or union definitions and recreating the logic a C compiler uses to layout these objects in memory, we can use a C program to determine the the actual memory layout (and size) of fields and use that to generate code in a foriegn language (of course this is probably architecture dependent).
+Since we are likely to want to heavily edit the names of both these structures and fields anyways, this isn't actually that terrible.

+This code can be reused though it might be simpler to simply parse the output which outputs "$define-blob".